 \section{Introduction}

 \ls\ (also known as RX~J1826.2-1450) is a high-mass X-ray binary system in the constellation of Scutum, whose high-energy emission was discovered within the \rosat\ Galactic Plane survey \citep{Motch97}.
 The binary consists of an O6.5V companion star and a compact object \citep{Casares05, Takata14}.
 The compact object, whose nature has not yet been established, is moving around the companion star in an elliptic orbit with an eccentricity $e\approx$ 0.35 and an orbital period $P_{\rm orb} = $3.9060 days \citep{Casares05, Aragona09, Sarty11}.
-The accuracy of the ephemeris first established by \citet{Casares05}, was slightly improved by a combined multiband analysis of \citet{chang16}.
+The accuracy of the ephemeris first established by \citet{Casares05}, was slightly improved by a combined multiband analysis by \citet{chang16}.

-Apart from the X-rays, extended (up to 1000 AU) radio emission \citep{Marti98}, MeV-range \citep{Collmar14}, high energy (HE) gamma-ray emission in GeV range \citep{Abdo09} and very high energy (VHE) gamma-ray emission \citep{Aharonian05} have also been detected from \ls.
-The extended radio emission is persistent and not orbitally modulated while the X-ray, MeV-range and TeV-range emission from \ls\ show clear modulation with its orbital period.
-A modulation of GeV emission from \ls\ has also been found \citep{Hadasch12}, however it is in anti-phase compared to the X-ray, MeV, and TeV lightcurves, which may indicate that its origin is different.
+Apart from the X-rays, extended (up to 1000 AU) radio emission \citep{Marti98}, MeV-range \citep{Collmar14}, high-energy (HE) gamma-ray emission in the GeV range \citep{2000Sci...288.2340P,Abdo09}, and very high-energy (VHE) gamma-ray emission \citep{Aharonian05} have also been detected from \ls.
+The extended radio emission is persistent and not orbitally modulated while the X-ray, MeV-range, and TeV-range emission from \ls\ show clear modulation with orbital period.
+A modulation of GeV emission from \ls\ has also been found \citep{Abdo09,Hadasch12}, however this is in anti-phase compared to the X-ray, MeV, and TeV light curves, which may indicate a different origin.